Create a Windows VM with accelerated networking using Azure PowerShell

 Supported VM instances

-Available in all public Azure regions and Azure Government Cloud.
+Accelerated networking is available in all global Azure regions and Azure Government Cloud.

-A supported VM size without accelerated networking enabled can only have the feature enabled when it is stopped and deallocated.
+A supported VM size without accelerated networking enabled can only have the feature enabled when it's stopped and deallocated.

 Deployment through Azure Resource Manager

-Virtual machines (classic) cannot be deployed with Accelerated Networking.
+Virtual machines (classic) can't be deployed with accelerated networking.

-Though this article provides steps to create a virtual machine with accelerated networking using Azure Powershell, you can also create a virtual machine with accelerated networking using the Azure portal.
-When creating a virtual machine in the portal, in the Create a virtual machine blade, choose the Networking tab.
-In this tab, there is an option for Accelerated networking.
-If you have chosen a supported operating system and VM size, this option will automatically populate to "On."
-If not, it will populate the "Off" option for Accelerated Networking and give the user a reason why it is not be enabled.
+Though this article provides steps to create a VM with accelerated networking using Azure PowerShell, you can also use the Azure portal to create a virtual machine that enables accelerated networking.
+When you create a VM in the portal, in the Create a virtual machine page, choose the Networking tab.
+This tab has an option for Accelerated networking.
+If you have chosen a supported operating system and VM size, this option is automatically set to On.
+Otherwise, the option is set to Off, and Azure displays the reason why it can't be enabled.

-- Note: Only supported operating systems can be enabled through the portal.
-If you are using a custom image, and your image supports Accelerated Networking, please create your VM using CLI or Powershell.
+Only supported operating systems can be enabled through the portal.
+If you are using a custom image, and your image supports accelerated networking, please create your VM using CLI or PowerShell.

 Create a virtual network

 Create a resource group with New-AzResourceGroup.
-The following example creates a resource group named myResourceGroup in the centralus location:
+The following command creates a resource group named myResourceGroup in the centralus location:

 New-AzResourceGroup -Name "myResourceGroup" -Location "centralus"

-First, create a subnet configuration with New-AzVirtualNetworkSubnetConfig.
-The following example creates a subnet named mySubnet:
+Create a subnet configuration with New-AzVirtualNetworkSubnetConfig.
+The following command creates a subnet named mySubnet:

 $subnet = New-AzVirtualNetworkSubnetConfig ` -Name "mySubnet" ` -AddressPrefix "192.168.1.0/24"